JackTeam/XHWaterDropRefresh/README.md

 ## English
 XHWaterDropRefresh is a similar Path 's dropdown refresh component.
 Has the following functions:
-1, set the drop size/water droplets pull-apart distance/water droplets deformation length
+1、set the drop size/water droplets pull-apart distance/water droplets deformation length
-2, parallax effect in background
+2、parallax effect in background
-3, in the parallax effect background inside display Avatar
+3、in the parallax effect background inside display Avatar

 ## 中文